February 1, 2020

 An employer’s first step is to confirm its right to require vaccinations.
 For obvious reasons, this is important to workplaces that want to mandate vaccines.
 But even workplaces that want to pursue voluntary vaccination policies may want to confirm this information, both because conditions may change over time, and also because, even if employers do not make vaccination a condition of employment, they may want to make it a condition for certain employment activities.

-For most private-sector U.S. employers, current law suggests vaccinations can likely be required as a condition of employment for at-will employees.
+For most private-sector U.S. employers, current guidance strongly suggests that vaccinations can be required as a condition of employment for at-will employees.
+In its December 16, 2020 guidance on vaccination policies, the EEOC discusses at length the possibility that employers could “require” the vaccine, including how to best to “communicat[e] with employees about compliance with [an] employer’s vaccination requirement.”
+This is in line with earlier approaches to (far less severe) pandemics.
 In the context of the H1N1 flu, for example, OSHA guidance indicates that, so long as a private employer makes appropriate religious and medical exceptions, an employer may require vaccination as a condition of employment.
-Historically such guidance was directed toward medical care facilities.
-Given the EEOC’s finding that COVID-19 constitutes a “direct threat” to workplace health at this time, however, there is good reason to believe the EEOC would similarly view COVID-19 vaccine mandates as permissible.
+Accordingly, employers are on strong ground to assume that, as a general matter, vaccination requirements are permissible.

 That said, a given workplace may be subject to special conditions, so it is important to assess, at the outset, whether a vaccination requirement would be permissible.
 One example is if a collective bargaining agreement (CBA) governs the terms of employment, in which case it may speak to vaccine requirements.
 Further, if employees are not at-will, but rather work under a contract, that contract may dictate whether a vaccine can be required.